Why Did It Have to Be Me?

 "Why Did It Have to Be Me?" is a song by the Swedish pop band ABBA.
 The song was released on the 1976 album Arrival.
 "Why Did It Have to Be Me?" has been called a "Fats Domino flavoured" song, and has been noted for its mix of blues, jazz, pop and rock stylings.

 A live version of the song appears on the album Live at Wembley Arena.

 Background

 "Why Did It Have To Be Me" was the final song to be completed for Arrival.
-Originally, the song "Happy Hawaii", a song featuring lead vocals by Agnetha Fältskog and Anni-Frid Lyngstad, was written for the album; however, this was discarded.
+Originally, the song "Happy Hawaii", which featured lead vocals by Agnetha Fältskog and Anni-Frid Lyngstad, was written for the album; however, this was discarded.
 A more country-styled track was then attempted, but it too was discarded.
-The song was then re-written and rerecorded, becoming "Why Did It Have To Be Me?", as a duet between Björn Ulvaeus and Anni-Frid Lyngstad.
-"Happy Hawaii" was later released as the B-side to the hit single "Knowing Me, Knowing You" released in 1977 and as a bonus track on selected versions of the Arrival album.
+The song was then re-written and re-recorded, becoming "Why Did It Have To Be Me?", as a duet between Lyngstad and Björn Ulvaeus.
+"Happy Hawaii" was later released as the B-side to the hit single "Knowing Me, Knowing You", released in 1977 and as a bonus track on selected versions of the Arrival album.